OscarCarde/capstone/README.md

 **Specification:**

-- [ ] User Authentication and Registration:
+- [x] User Authentication and Registration:
   - [x] User registration and login using Django's built-in authentication system.
-  - [ ] User profile management, including profile pictures and basic information.
+  - [x] When a user registers, a profile should automatically be created

+- [ ] Profile: From their Dashboard, users should be able to update their profile's details
+  - [ ] The form should appear on the same page
+  - [ ] The page shouldn't reload on validation

 - [ ] Dashboard:
   - [x] When Logged-in, a user should be brought to their dashboard
   - [x] The Dashboard should display all the repositories that the user owns or is a collaborator on
   - [x] Each repository should display it's title, description, owner and number of collaborators
-  - [ ] When clicking on a repository, the user should be directed to the page for that repository
+  - [x] When clicking on a repository, the user should be directed to the page for that repository

 - [ ] Notifications: the Dashboard should display a notification on each repository with a new message or file uploaded